A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Evaluation

-Figure \ref{fig:pogostick_result} shows the results for two different $30$ episode trials where novelty was introduced in episode $0$.
+Figure \ref{fig:pogostick_result} shows the results for three different $50$ episode trials where novelty was introduced in episode $0$.
 The results show that before the novelty is introduced the agent can complete the task and earn an average of $10K$ in reward.
-After the novelty is introduced, the agent earns a higher reward (average of $~15K$) because now it needs fewer actions to complete the task.
-In the episode 1 the agent accommodates the novelty by updating its planning model and increase the number of logs obtained to a value of $3$ (increment by $1$).
-Note that the relative incorporation is instantaneous (in game 1) as the $\langle s_{i-1}, a_i, s_i\rangle$ trajectories are easily distinguishable, and due to the causal and symbolic representation of the environment supports easier detection and incorporation of the novelty.
-This shows the merit of our domain-independent approach as search can quickly update the parameter where the right information is available.
-These are some of the initial results for the domain, and we are continuously working to incorporate several different novelties for the domain.
+After the novelty is introduced in all three cases, the agent earns a higher reward (average of $~15K$) because now it needs fewer actions to complete the task.
+Soon after the introduction of novelty, in episode 1, the agent accommodates the novelty by updating its planning model and increasing the number of logs obtained.
+Note that the relative incorporation is instantaneous (in episode 1) as the difference between HYDRA's planning-based predictions and the execution trace is easily distinguishable and quickly updated.
+The results are consistent for all novelty difficulty levels.